-2. The Company agrees to supply to the Union's Secretary or another officer designated by the Union, on a monthly basis, information on newly employed individuals and transferred and terminated Employees in the office and location units or one-person offices represented by the Union as follows:

-- Name

-- Date of employment or transfer into a contract-covered unit

-- City where employed

-- Classification

-- Date of termination of employment

-3. Upon request, semiannually, the Company will provide to the Union changes of address for Employees in locations represented by the Union.

-4. The Company shall continue its policy of informing an Employee at the time of hiring whether or not credit for experience is to be granted, and if so, how much.

-5. In determining an Employee's experience rating the following formula shall be used: The number of full years, if any, of continuous experience (including credited experience) in his or her current classification in the Dow Jones organization on July 1, of any contract year, to which shall be added pro rata credit for additional experience of less than a full year as follows:

-- Employed on or after January 1 of any applicable year -- no credit; - Employed on December 31 or prior of any applicable year -- one year's experience credit.

-B. The schedule of minimum wage scales contained in this contract and the accompanying job description document is not intended to limit the weekly salary of any Employee.
+- 2. The Company agrees to supply to the Union's Secretary or another officer designated by the Union, on a monthly basis, information on newly employed individuals and transferred and terminated Employees in the office and location units or one-person offices represented by the Union as follows: - Name - Company email address - Date of employment or transfer into a contract-covered unit - City where employed - Classification - Date of termination of employment or transfer out of a contract-covered job - 3.
+Quarterly, the Company will provide to the Union changes of address for Employees in locations represented by the Union. - 4.
+The Company shall continue its policy of informing an Employee at the time of hiring whether or not credit for experience is to be granted, and if so, how much. - 5.
+In determining an Employee's experience rating the following formula shall be used: The number of full years, if any, of continuous experience (including credited experience) in his or her current classification in the Dow Jones organization on July 1, of any contract year, to which shall be added pro rata credit for additional experience of less than a full year as follows: - Employed on or after January 1 of any applicable year -- no credit; - Employed on December 31 or prior of any applicable year -- one year's experience credit. - B. The schedule of minimum wage scales contained in this contract and the accompanying job description document is not intended to limit the weekly salary of any Employee.

-C. Salaries in excess of the scales herein established shall be determined by the Company, but this shall not be construed as limiting any Employee's right of representation by the Union.

-D. The Company agrees that any Employee hired over the minimum scales set forth herein will be informed in writing at the time of employment of the amount of experience, if any, to be recognized by the Company in the application of the foregoing minimum scales.
-The amount of experience, if any, to be recognized shall be in the sole discretion of the Company and shall apply only to the provisions of this Article.

-E. Effective July 1st of each year of the contract, all scales shall be increased by 1%.

-F. Minimum weekly wage scales for Employees, effective July 1, 2016 through June 30,

-1. National minimum wage scales for Employees are set forth in a separate 2016 wage scale and job description document.
-It is understood that no Employees, other than those hereinafter excepted, shall receive less than the minimum scheduled compensatory increase plus any applicable cost-of-living increase.

-2. The following symbols, when used in reference to the Minimum Weekly Wage Scales, mean experience in the classification as follows:

-A - less than one year's experience

-- B after one year's experience

-- C after two years' experience

-- D after three years' experience

-- E after four years' experience

-- F after five years' experience

-G. Shift Differentials.
-Effective November 28, 2016, regular full-time Employees whose shifts start between 5:00 p.m. and 5 a.m., or who work at least 50% of their scheduled shifts between said hours ("night shift"), shall receive shift differential payments of \$120 per week.
+- C. Salaries in excess of the scales herein established shall be determined by the Company, but this shall not be construed as limiting any Employee's right of representation by the Union. - D. The Company agrees that any Employee hired over the minimum scales set forth herein will be informed in writing at the time of employment of the amount of experience, if any, to be recognized by the Company in the application of the foregoing minimum scales.
+The amount of experience, if any, to be recognized shall be in the sole discretion of the Company and shall apply only to the provisions of this Article. - E. Effective July 1, 2019, all scales except for IT and Reporter scales shall be increased by 1%.
+Effective July 1, 2020, all scales shall be increased by the greater of 1.125% or 1⁄2 of the applicable compensatory increase.
+Effective July 1, 2021, all scales shall be increased by the greater of 1.25% or 1⁄2 of the applicable compensatory increase. - F. Minimum weekly wage scales for Employees, effective July 1, 2019 through June 30, 2022: - 1.
+National minimum wage scales for Employees are set forth in the 2019 Job Descriptions, Tiers and Minimum Pay Scales document.
+It is understood that no Employees, other than those hereinafter excepted, shall receive less than the minimum scheduled compensatory increase plus any applicable cost-of-living increase. - 2.
+The following symbols, when used in reference to the Minimum Weekly Wage Scales, mean experience in the classification as follows: - A less than one year's experience - B after one year's experience - C after two years' experience - D after three years' experience - E after four years' experience - F after five years' experience - G. Shift Differentials.
+Effective November 17, 2019, regular full-time Employees whose shifts start between 5:00 p.m. and 5 a.m., or who work at least 50% of their scheduled shifts between said hours ("night shift"), shall receive shift differential payments of \$140 per week.